StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 or to a printer connected via a parallel port.
 The software may be writing data to a floppy disk or a spinning hard disk.
-It was self-evident to computer designers that it would be unacceptable for data to be lost in these cases.
+It was self-evident to early computer designers that it would be unacceptable for data to be lost in these cases.

 # Direct Backpressure

 The early solutions were simple.
-When an application wrote data to a file on a floppy disk, the file system “write” API would not return to the caller until the data had actually been written to the floppy disk.
+When an application wrote data to a file on a floppy disk, the file system “write” API would not return control to the caller until the data had actually been written to the floppy disk.
-This had the natural effect of slowing down the application so it could not exceed the capacity of the medium to accept the data.
+This had the natural effect of slowing down the application so that it could not exceed the capacity of the medium to accept the data.

 Soon it became clear that these simple synchronous APIs